A Survey of Behavior Foundation Model: Next-Generation Whole-Body Control System of Humanoid Robots: BFM for Humanoid Whole-body Control

 \subsubsection{Fine-tuning}

-Fine-tuning of BFMs seeks to bridge the gap between general-purpose motion priors and task-specific requirements.
-While pre-trained BFMs capture broad motion distributions, they often lack precision for specialized tasks or novel environments.
-For example, \cite{sikchi2025fast} introduces fast adaptation techniques like residual latent adaptation (ReLA) and lookahead latent adaptation (LoLA), which allow BFMs to achieve zero-shot adaptation by using minimal online interactions after pre-training.
+Fine-tuning of BFMs seeks to bridge the gap between general-purpose behavioral priors and task-specific requirements.
+While pre-trained BFMs capture broad behavioral priors, they often lack precision for specialized tasks or novel environments.
+To address this, fast adaptation techniques such as residual latent adaptation (ReLA) and lookahead latent adaptation (LoLA) \cite{sikchi2025fast} enable BFMs to achieve zero-shot adaptation with minimal online interactions after pre-training.
 These methods improve task performance by up to 40\%, demonstrating the effectiveness of fast adaptation strategies that enable efficient task switching without requiring extensive retraining.
-In contrast, \cite{vainshtein2025task} introduces "Task Tokens", which enhance goal-conditioned BFMs by generating task-specific tokens through a task encoder, enabling the BFM to perform complex tasks like motion tracking and goal-reaching with high success rates.
-Their method shows up to 99.75\% success in tasks such as the long jump.
-Additionally, \cite{bobrin2025zero} addresses the limitation of FB representations by introducing belief-FB, which uses a transformer encoder to infer environmental dynamics, improving adaptation to unseen changes.
-Their approach achieves up to 2$\times$ improvement in performance under dynamic variations, demonstrating enhanced zero-shot capabilities.
+In contrast, methods like TaskTokens \cite{vainshtein2025task} enhance goal-conditioned BFMs by generating task-specific tokens through a task encoder, achieving high success rates across complex tasks such as motion tracking and goal-reaching.
+TaskTokens shows up to 99.75\% success in tasks such as the long jump.
+Furthermore, the belief-FB method \cite{bobrin2025zero} extends forward–backward representations by incorporating a transformer-based dynamics inference module, substantially improving robustness to unseen environmental variations and achieving a performance improvement of up to $2\times$.
 Future work could investigate additional post-training techniques, such as test-time scaling \cite{gandhi2024stream} or RL from human feedback \cite{ouyang2022training}, to further improve the adaptability and efficiency of BFMs and ensure alignment with human preferences in real-world applications.